Kids and screen time, how much is too much?

 Screen time has been found to cause various behavioral issues such as poor sleep, obesity, and inattention.
 Kids with ADHD seem to have worse symptoms after screen time.

-Also, physical development is critical in kids, and a child who is watching TV or playing video games isn’t outside getting fresh air or exercise.
+Also, physical development is critical in kids, and a child watching TV or playing video games isn’t outside getting fresh air or exercise.
+The time spent on screen could have been time doing something beneficial.

 Children often eat unhealthy snacks while watching the tube, meaning they’re more at risk of poor nutrition, including vitamin D deficiency and obesity.
 There is plenty of literature with data about how excessive screen time is linked with poorer health.